careecodes/glitter/README.md

 </div>
 ```

-If you want to make a list of errors in the alert, use this format -->
+If you want to make a list of errors in the alert with all text aligned to the left, use this format -->

 ```
 <div class="wwcode-alert wwcode-alert-error">
-  <span class="wwcode-alert-text">Error Alert!</span>
+  <span class="wwcode-alert-text left-aligned">Error Alert!</span>
   <ul>
     <li>thing</li>
     <li>thing</li>